oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 Below the menu bar resides the tag list.
 It's entries are selectable.

-You can select an tag from the taglist and whatch its content in the tag window below.
+You can select an tag from the taglist and watch its content in the tag window below.

-Bottom you see the status area of the window.
+On bottom you see the status area of the window.

 ### Complex tags navigation